 The first step is to replace the location section of the server block that listens to HTTPS and passes the requests to PHP, in order to reverse proxy them instead.

-X-Forwarded-Hostsince its client/attacker controlled, possibly making your WordPress installation susceptible to host header poisoning.
-Use the
+Do not use the `$host` variable in the header `X-Forwarded-Host` since its client/attacker controlled, possibly making your WordPress installation susceptible to host header poisoning.
+Use the `$server_name` variable instead.

 Next we need to configure Nginx to listen locally for the decrypted traffic and to pass it to PHP.